Drop all claims to sacrifice

 Teach your kids you willingly do whatever you do for them.
 Teach them to become themselves, not that they owe you becoming who you want them to be.
 Teach them to give what they give with all their heart and no strings attached—by modeling this in what you do for them.
 Every once in a while (when I'm especially tired), I hear myself start to tell my kids all that I do in contrast to something they're not doing or haven't done (apples or oranges, anyone?).
 That's when I know it's time to course-correct, sort through my thinking, get crystal clear about my choices all over again.
 Am I giving more than I actually want to?
 Am I saying yes when I mean no?
 Have I gotten confused about what love is and what it isn't?
 (Is it time to go to bed?)

 Teach your kids excellent self-care and supreme self-honoring through your conscious choices and how you language your power to choose.
-I'm pretty sure we could go through at least three generations of erring on the side of teaching our daughters to prioritize themselves—choose for themselves over others when in doubt.
-I'm amazed that women still believe they must cut off their own appendages to give others a hand up.
-Some men fall into this too—especially in their roles as fathers.
+I'm pretty sure we could go through at least three generations of erring on the side of teaching our AFAB (assigned female at birth) kids to prioritize themselves—choose for themselves over others when in doubt.
+I'm amazed when any human being believes they must cut off their own appendages to give others a hand up.
 It's a poor model for all concerned.
 Notice this false concept of sacrifice adversely affects the very ones it seeks to help, because it weirdly displaces responsibility to those receiving what's given (whether they asked for it or not!).
 Set yourself free and set them free by never saying such a thing again (ah, or correcting it when you do), and by holding a clear consciousness of choice.

-I've written before about cultivating a consciousness of choice to counteract victim mentality.
+I've written before about cultivating a consciousness of choice to counteract victim mentality (chapter 22 of Scooch!: Edging into a Friendly Universe).
 You can't be a victim when you're in choice.
 When you're in sacrifice, though, victim is all you've got.
 Poor me, look at all I don't get because I'm being such a great mother (or whatever).
 You're no greater a mother/whatever than you choose to be.
 Choose well.
 Choose balance.
-Choose some delectable just for you, just because you want it.
+Choose sometimes what's delectable just for you, just because you want it.
 And notice (drink in) all the joy and laughter and satisfaction you get from parenting these amazing beings in precisely the way you choose to parent.
 You haven't forgotten how badly you wanted this, have you?

 Are you a non-parent using this as a metaphor?
 Where do you sacrifice?
 See if you can plug in choice instead.
 See if it makes more sense and feels more empowering.
 Do you sacrifice to be in a couple?
 Oops—have a single friend remind you of the privileges, all you get that no part of you wants to do without, all the gains to you in consistently weaving it all together with that other seriously worthwhile (honestly, precious) human being.
 Do you sacrifice for the job?
 Wait, don't you want the prestige, money, reliable paycheck plus benefits?
 Do you sacrifice to be on the board?
 Are you kidding?
 Quit today!